DubFather/DubFather/README.md

 - 👋 Hi, I’m @DubFather
 - 👀 I’m interested in ...
-Gaming,, Gym, Rugby.
+Gaming, Gym, Rugby.
 - 🌱 I’m currently learning ...
 BCAD
 - 💞️ I’m looking to collaborate on ...
 Hewp
 - 📫 How to reach me ...
 Don't